 Dr. Watkins is the chief student affairs officer, providing leadership and direction to the programs and services of the Division of Student Affairs.
 He is a member of the president’s cabinet, and serves on or chairs a wide range of campus committees and boards.
 He serves as a student advocate and advises student leaders, clubs and organizations.
 Dr. Watkins is widely known and respected for his commitment to the intellectual and personal development of students, and is dedicated to continuing the work that has made Student Affairs a division focused on student learning and success.

-Student Conduct Coordinator
+Student Conduct Officer

 Associate Budget Analyst

 Administrative Support Assistant